 - Values you’ve entered into forms (e.g. name, email, and company on a white paper download form).

-However, some first-party cookies can be used to track users in the same way as third-party cookies, and the new release of Safari 11 takes aim at this very activity.
+However, some first-party cookies can be used to track users in the same way as third-party cookies, and the release of Safari 11 took aim at this kind of data.

 When First-Party Cookies Become Trackers

 Most people don’t associate first-party cookies with trackers, but there are certain situations where this is possible, and this is where things start to get a bit tricky.

 To help explain this point, let’s look at an example of how a first-party cookie could be used to track users across the Internet while using either a desktop or mobile Safari browser (or any other web browser).

 Example — A User Clicks on an Ad

 For this example, we’ll look at it how this process works with Safari browsers, but it would work in a similar way on other browsers — depending on how they handle first- and third-party cookies.

 Here is what’s happening in the image above:

 - The user visits a website and a first-party cookie (xzy890) is created by the website in its domain (example.com) and assigned to the user.